JoseRZapata/MultiFeatureBeatTracking/README.md

 <code>$ MultiBtReg('InputAudioFile.wav','OutputTextFile.txt'); </code>

-The output is a Text file with the Beat positions in seconds of the audio file
+The output is a text file with the Beat positions in seconds of the audio file and a text file with the confidence value of the estimation (MMA).
+MMA confidence value was only validated with the MultiBtInf approach The quality of beats estimation based on the computed confidence value:

+- [0, 1) very low confidence, the input signal is hard for the employed candidate beat trackers
+- [1, 1.5] low confidence
+- (1.5, 3.5] good confidence, accuracy around 80% in AMLt measure
+- (3.5, 5.32] excellent confidence

 Essentia Implementation (Fast)
 -----------------------